Baddaboo/BTCardView/README.md

 ![alt text](http://gifyu.com/images/2015-06-0421_22_01.gif)

-In this project, I created a simple stacked-card view using the maximizable view (also in my repo).
+In this project, I created a simple stacked-card view using the maximizable view (also in my repo), similar to Google Now's stacked cards (à la the Weather and Commute cards).
 I also added a little scrolling bounce effect purely out of boredom during my school's finals week.
 There are still a few bugs and improvements I'm planning to implement, but for the most part, I hope you'll enjoy it as much as I had making it!

 ## Installation
 Simply add the BTCardView Objective-C class into an existing project.
 Views can be generated programatically, or through Interface Builder and configured accordingly, but must be added using the delegate functions.